rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P03B/README.md

 ...
 ```

 **Don't print out all of the  "running commentary" to be turned in.
-But you should only turn in a summary of what happened!**
+You should only turn in a summary of what happened!**
+Example Stats to turn in:
+- Total attackers
+- Total defenders
+- Percentage battles won by both
+- Number of rounds fought.
+- Winner (obviously)

 ### Deliverables